Leopold Aschenbrenner: Early life

-Aschenbrenner was born in Germany to parents who were both doctors.
-He was educated at the John F. Kennedy School in Berlin and graduated as valedictorian from Columbia University in 2021 at the age of 19, majoring in economics and mathematics-statistics.
+Aschenbrenner was born in Germany to parents who were doctors, and was educated at the John F. Kennedy School in Berlin.
+In 2021, at the age of 19, Aschenbrenner graduated from Columbia University as valedictorian with a B.A. in economics and mathematics-statistics.
 While at Columbia, he co-founded the university's effective altruism (EA) chapter.

-He did research for the Global Priorities Initiative at Oxford University and co-authored a 2024 working paper with Philip Trammell of Oxford.
-Aschenbrenner was a member of the FTX Future Fund team, an EA philanthropic initiative created by the FTX Foundation, from February 2022 until his resignation prior to FTX's bankruptcy in November of that year.
+While at Columbia, Aschenbrenner contributed to research at Columbia's economics and political science departments, at the Future of Humanity Institute at the University of Oxford, and at the Global Priorities Institute at Oxford.

 Career

+FTX

+Aschenbrenner joined the FTX Future Fund team in February 2022.
+The team was part of the FTX Foundation, the philanthropic arm of crypto exchange FTX, and provided grant funding for research topics that would "improve humanity's long-term prospects".
+Aschenbrenner resigned alongside other team members on 11 November 2022, the same day that FTX filed for bankruptcy.

 OpenAI

 Aschenbrenner joined OpenAI in 2023, on a team called "Superalignment", headed by Jan Leike and Ilya Sutskever.
 The team pursued technical breakthroughs to steer and control AI systems smarter than humans.
-As a member of the team, Aschenbrenner co-authored “Weak to Strong Generalization”, which was presented at the 2024 International Conference on Machine Learning.
+As a member of the team, Aschenbrenner co-authored "Weak to Strong Generalization", which was presented at the 2024 International Conference on Machine Learning.

 In April 2023, a hacker gained access to OpenAI's internal messaging system and stole information, an event that OpenAI kept private.
 Subsequently, Aschenbrenner wrote a memo to OpenAI's board of directors about the possibility of industrial espionage by Chinese and other foreign entities, arguing that OpenAI's security was insufficient.
 According to Aschenbrenner, this memo led to tensions between the board and the leadership about security, and he received a warning from human resources.
 OpenAI later fired him in April 2024 over an alleged information leak, which Aschenbrenner said was about a benign brainstorming document shared to three external researchers for feedback.
-OpenAI stated that the firing is unrelated to the security memo, whereas Aschenbrenner said that it was made explicit to him at the time that it was a major reason.
-The "Superalignment" team was dissolved one month later, with the departure from OpenAI of other researchers such as Ilya Sutskever and Jan Leike.
+OpenAI stated that the firing was unrelated to the security memo, whereas Aschenbrenner said that it was made explicit to him at the time that it was a major reason.

-Investment firm

-After publishing "Situational Awareness" in 2024, Aschenbrenner founded Situational Awareness LP, an investment firm backed by Patrick and John Collison, Daniel Gross, and Nat Friedman.
-Named after his essay "Situational Awareness", the AI-focused hedge fund manages over $1.5 billion as of 2025.
+The Superalignment team was dissolved one month later, with the departure from OpenAI of other researchers including Jan Leike and Ilya Sutskever.